sc-likes-to-code/CodeClauseInternship_Calculator/README.md

 # CodeClauseInternship_Calculator

-This repository contains my python project for creating a Calculator using Python.
+This repository contains my python project for creating a Calculator.